oss-review-toolkit/ort/docs/sw360-integration.md

 Note:

-1. Currently only the SW360 fields `concludedLicenses`, `homepageUrl`, `binaryArtifact` and `sourceArtifact` are used for curations, all other SW360 fields are ignored as there are no corresponding fields for them in ORT.
+1. Currently, only the SW360 fields `concludedLicenses`, `homepageUrl`, `binaryArtifact` and `sourceArtifact` are used for curations, all other SW360 fields are ignored as there are no corresponding fields for them in ORT.
 2. A release in SW360 needs to be in the approved clearing state, otherwise the curated data will not be used.